pbklink/motif-core/etc/motif-core.api.md

     export type RecordType = LitIvemId;
     // (undocumented)
     export type RemoveChange = MatchesDataMessage.RemoveChange<RecordType>;
 }

+// Warning: (ae-internal-missing-underscore) The name "LitIvemIdModule" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export namespace LitIvemIdModule {
+    // (undocumented)
+    export function initialiseStatic(): void;
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdPriceVolumeSequenceHistory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)